Ward Jackson Park: Development and facilities

 The south-eastern entrance leads in to a lodge (1883) designed by Henry Suggitt and Son, while the north east entrance at the western end of Grange Road is flanked by a brick clock tower with stone details and inscribed "The gift of Alderman John Brown, J P Mayor 1902-3-4.
 In consideration for others 1921".
 The tennis and quoit area from the late 1890s in the south-east corner was replaced by a hard tennis court in the 1930s.
 The rose garden from 1952 was extended in 1979.
 The park bell to the south of the rose garder was installed around 1924.
 The bowling green in the north-east corner was added in 1913.
 The bandstand to the west of the bowling green was presented by Sir William Gray in 1900.
 The park's lake with an island to the north west was expanded from a small existing pond.
 It is bordered by an elaborate cast-iron fountain completed in 1902 to commemorate Queen Victoria's diamond jubilee.
+The park also contains a small children's playground.

+The park contains a memorial commemorating the lives of local service personnel who died in the Second Boer War.
+In September 2022, a statue of a Boer War soldier sculpted by Ray Lonsdale was installed on the top of the memorial: it was intended to replace a previous statue which disappeared in 1968.